dfrnt-labs/terminusdb-docs-static/src/app/docs/connect-to-a-database-with-python-client/page.md

   metadata:
     title: Connect to a Database using the Python Client
     description: >-
-      A guide to show how to connect to a TerminusCMS project using the Python client.
+      A guide to show how to connect to a TerminusDB project using the Python client.
     openGraph:
       images: >-